iPhone 13 mini review: The best small phone just got better

 iPhone 13 mini review: Price and release date

-The iPhone 13 mini has a release date of September 24.
+The iPhone 13 mini is available to buy right now.
 The 128GB model starts at $699, with the 256GB jumping to $799 and the top-end 512GB going for $999.
 Yes, Apple doubled the base storage this year while keeping the price the same.
 Considering all of the power under the hood, the iPhone 13 mini for $699 is a great deal.

 Before you pull the trigger on buying one, I encourage you to check out our best iPhone 13 deals page to make sure you get the best offer.